apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 project using the CAS Initializr service should already account for this change.
 </div>

+This upgrade affects CAS via the following ways:

+- By default, circular `@Bean` references are no longer allowed by Spring Boot.
+The only module affected by this change is the CAS Command-line Shell.
+- The default MVC path matcher is set as `spring.mvc.pathmatch.matching-strategy=ant-path-matcher` to restore and enforce current behavior, particularly for OpenID Connect endpoints.

 ### Account (Self-Service) Registration

 CAS provides a modest workflow to